austinluong/fit-extract/README.md

 USAGE
 -----
-Install all the files and extract (or use git clone).
+Install all the files and extract (or use git clone) to some location.
-Run from the command line:
+Navigate to location from the command line and run:

     $ cd [FOLDERPATH]
     $ python fitExtract.py [OPTIONS]